Guide: Executing a test case

 Step 5: View the results

 In this list you should see the entry corresponding to the test session you just completed.
-Click anywhere on its row to view its details:
+Click on its row to view its details:

 This screen displays the same diagram you saw during the test session’s execution in the previous step.
 From here you can click on individual steps (see the presented document icon) to bring up the information recorded by them.